 On January 19, 2018, the Company entered into a stock purchase agreement for the sale of 28,285,557 shares of Series B Preferred Stock for \$2.1389 per share.
 The total gross proceeds received were \$60,500.
 In addition, the Company issued 233,765 shares of Series B Preferred Stock to BioMarin as required by the Company's license agreement with BioMarin (Note 11).
 The rights and preferences of the Series B Preferred Stock are similar to the Company's Series A Preferred Stock, in that holders of outstanding Series B Preferred Stock have priority and preference to Series Seed Preferred Stock and common stock in the case of a liquidation or redemption event.
-The issue price of the Series B Preferred Stock is \$2.1389 per share, and each share of Series B Preferred Stock is convertible into 0.242 shares of common stock.
+The issue price and conversion price of the Series B Preferred Stock is \$2.1389 per share, and each share of Series B Preferred Stock is convertible into common stock on a one-for-one basis.

-In January 2018, the Company granted 753,789 stock options with an exercise price of \$5.00 per share.
+In January 2018, the Company granted 3,114,710 stock options with an exercise price of \$1.21 per share.